Skip to Content

 • Tinnitus (ringing in the ears).

-• Difficulty understanding speech, especially in noisy settings.
+• Difficulty understanding speech, especially in busy surroundings.

 Diagnosing mixed hearing loss